N3TWORK/dynamap/README.md

 ```

-DynaMap will generate the following 3 java classes:
+Dynamap will generate the following 3 java classes:

 * `com.n3twork.dynamp.example.User` : an interface defining the attributes of the table record
 * `com.n3twork.dynamp.example.UserBean` : a bean class that implements the interface and is used for holding the data